uholeschak/ediabaslib/docs/Replacement_firmware_for_ELM327.md

 ![EdiabasLib Config Tool](Replacement_firmware_for_ELM327_ConfigToolBluetoothSmall.png)

-## Programming of the processor
+## Programming ELM327 adapter with Deep OBD firmware
-For the first programming of the processor simply attach a PICKit 3 programmer to the corresponding test points of the circuit board.
+First programming of PIC18F25K80 microcontroller should be done with PICkit 3 programmer.
+Here is instruction for [flashing ELM327 adapter with Deep OBD firmware](Replace_ELM327_HC04_Firmware.md).

 The source for the firmware could be found in the subdirectory `CanAdapterElm`.
 The subdirectory names below are the Bluetooth chip types:
-* `default`: Unmodified ELM327L Bluetooth chip (Baud rate 38400)
+* `default`: for unmodified ELM327L adapter with any Bluetooth chip.
+Baud rate 38400
-* `bc04`: BC-04 Bluetooth chip with BK3231 processor
+* `bc04`: for adapter with BK3231 Bluetooth chip
-* `hc04`: HC-04 Bluetooth chip with BC417 processor
+* `hc04`: for adapter with BC417 Bluetooth chip
-* `spp_uart` and `spp_uart2` (with modified LED configuration): [OpenSource Bluetooth firmware](Custom_Bluetooth_firmware.md) with BC417 processor (recommended for Android car radios with Rockchip platform)
+* `spp_uart` and `spp_uart2` (with modified LED configuration): [OpenSource Bluetooth firmware](Custom_Bluetooth_firmware.md) for adapters with BC417 Bluetooth chip (recommended for Android car radios with Rockchip platform)
-  * `spp_uart.xpv` and `spp_uart.xdv`: Firmware for BC417b processor
+  * `spp_uart.xpv` and `spp_uart.xdv`: Firmware for Bluetooth module with BC417 chipset
-  * `usbspi.dll`: Driver for programming the BC417b processor.
+  * `usbspi.dll`: replacement library for BlueSuite and BlueLab for programming CSR BC03/BC04 Bluetooth chipsets via FT232R breakout board.
 For more information see the [`ReadMe.txt`](../EdiabasLib/CanAdapterElm/Bluetooth/spp_uart/ReadMe.txt) file.

 There are two firmware files, the complete file (`CanAdapterElm.X.production.unified.hex`) and the update file (`CanAdapterElm.X.production.hex`) without bootloader, that is only needed by _[Deep OBD for BMW and VAG](Deep_OBD_for_BMW_and_VAG.md)_.
 The latest firmware version will be always included in _[Deep OBD for BMW and VAG](Deep_OBD_for_BMW_and_VAG.md)_.
-You could get the compiled firmware files also from the [latest binary](https://github.com/uholeschak/ediabaslib/releases/latest) package.
+Also you can get compiled firmware files from the [latest binary](https://github.com/uholeschak/ediabaslib/releases/latest) package.

-Here is a special instruction for [flashing an ELM327 with HC04 firmware](Replace_ELM327_HC04_Firmware.md).

-## ELM327 firmware
+## ELM327 V1.5 firmware
+There is improved ELM327 V1.5 firmware available.
+It switches adapter to the mode compatible with any ELM327 software.
-It's possible to flash a modified ELM327 V1.4 (V1.5) firmware with _[Deep OBD for BMW and VAG](Deep_OBD_for_BMW_and_VAG.md)_ (at the moment this is only available for Bluetooth adapters).
+Flashing can be done over bluetooth with _[Deep OBD for BMW and VAG](Deep_OBD_for_BMW_and_VAG.md)_ (at the moment this is only available for Bluetooth adapters).
-In this case you could use the adapter with any ELM327 compatible software.
-Afterwards flashing of the replacement firmware again is possible also.
+Afterwards you can flash Deep OBD replacement firmware over bluetooth again.